 Non-employee directors are also eligible to receive periodic option grants pursuant to the Directors' Automatic Option Grant Program under our 2007 Plan.
-Under the 2007 Plan, each non-employee director receives an option to purchase 20,000 shares of common stock upon his initial appointment to the Board of Directors and an additional option to purchase 5,000 shares of common stock on the date of each annual meeting after his appointment, provided he has served on the Board for at least six months.
+Under the 2007 Plan, each non-employee director receives an option to purchase 20,000 shares of common stock upon his initial appointment to the Board of Directors, which option vests one year after the grant date, and an additional option to purchase shares of common stock on the date of each annual meeting provided he has served on the Board for at least six months as of such annual meeting.
+Prior to this Annual Meeting, such additional option grant was for 5,000 shares, vesting in equal annual installments over four years.
+Beginning with this Annual Meeting, the additional option grant will be for 10,000 shares, vesting one year after the grant date.
 Each option granted to non-employee directors under the Directors' Automatic Option Grant Program will have an exercise price equal to the fair market value of the common stock on the grant date and a maximum term of ten years, subject to earlier termination following the optionee's cessation of service as a Board member.

-The following table sets forth a summary of the compensation earned in Fiscal 2010 by each person who served as a director during such year, who is not a named executive officer.
+The following table sets forth a summary of the compensation earned in Fiscal 2011 by each person who served as a director during such year, who is not a named executive officer.
+Mikel Williams became a director in April 2011 and did not receive any compensation for Fiscal 2011.

+Fees Earned or Option All Other

-Name Fees Ear Paid in Ca Option Awards (\$)(2) All Other Compensation (\$) Total (\$)
+Name Paid in Cash (\$)(1) Awards (\$)(2 Compensation (\$) Total (\$)

-Richard Char \$ 21,750 \$ 6,002 \$ \$ 27,752
+Richard Char \$ 23,3 75 \$ 4, .275 \$ - - \$ 27,650

 Kevin C. Daly, Ph.D.
-20,000 6,002 26,002
+23,3 75 4, .275 - - 27,650

-Gregory A. Miner 20,000 6,002 26,002
+Gregory A. Miner 24,6 25 4, .275 - - 28,900

-John W. Seazholtz 21,250 6,002 27,252
+John W. Seazholtz 23,5 00 4, .275 - - 27,775

-Joel Slutzky 19,500 6,002 25,502
+Joel Slutzky 21,3 75 4, ,275 - - 25,650

-Thomas L. Thomas 20,750 6,002 26,752
+Thomas L. Thomas 23,5 00 4, .275 - 27,775

-(1) Represents amounts earned by the directors based on the compensation arrangement described above.

-(2) The dollar amounts shown represent the estimated grant date fair value of stock options granted in Fiscal 2010 determined pursuant to the Black-Scholes-Merton option pricing formula, in accordance with FASB Accounting Standards Codification Topic 718.
-For a discussion of valuation assumptions used in the calculations, see Note 8 to our consolidated financial statements in our Annual Report for Fiscal 2010.
+- (1) Represents amounts earned by the directors based on the compensation arrangement described above. - The dollar amounts shown represent the grant date fair value of stock options granted in Fiscal 2011 determined pursuant to the Black-Scholes-Merton option pricing formula, in accordance with FASB ASC Topic 718.
+For a discussion of valuation assumptions used in the calculations, see Note 10 to our consolidated financial statements in our Annual Report.
 See also our discussion of stock-based compensation under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" in the Annual Report.
+At the end of Fiscal 2011, the non-employee directors held options for the following number of shares of common stock: Richard Char 45,000; Kevin C. Daly, Ph.D.
+50,000; Gregory A. Miner 540,000; John W. Seazholtz 50,000; Joel Slutzky 220,000; and Thomas L. Thomas 50,000.